gravitational/teleport/rfd/0149-headless-kube.md

 The main goal of this proposal is to provide headless Kubernetes access for remote Linux machines, as it addresses the majority of use cases requiring this feature.
 MacOS might be supported with a slightly different approach, without using a memory-only kubeconfig file.
+We also want to make sure that other unprivileged user logins on a remote machine are separated from each other, in case the remote machine is shared by multiple people.

 # Details